vedupraity/ancientknowledgedatabase/stotra/saraswati-stotram/en.md

 ##### padmajā padmavaṃśā ca padmarūpe namo namaḥ .
 ##### parameṣṭhyai parāmūrtyai namaste pāpanāśinī ..
 17 ..

 Who is the Giver of Lotus (i.e. makes one Pure like Lotus), Who is from the Family of Lotus (i.e. Whose origin is from Purity) and Who is of the Form of Lotus (i.e. Whose form is Purity); Salutations, Salutations to Her.
-Who is the Highest and the Embodiment of Transcendental Nature; Salutations, Salutations to Her.
+Who is the Highest and the Embodiment of Transcendental Nature; Salutations, Salutations to Her, Who is the annihilator of sins.

 ##### mahādevyai mahākālyai mahālakṣmyai namo namaḥ .
 ##### brahmaviṣṇuśivāyai ca brahmanāryai namo namaḥ ..
 18 ..